tytydraco/yessleep/out/Girl_Dinner.md

 "Did you know Merlot is French for 'blackbird'?"
 I asked as our server poured us two glasses.
 We were at our usual table, rooftop seating, with an expansive view of the city.

-"I didn't know that," Monica acknowledged.
+"I did not know that," Monica acknowledged.
 I could always tell she was grateful when I taught her something new.
 I was glad when she didn't ask about the rest of the label.
 Probably could have figured it out if I tried, though.
 I've always been good at picking up on context clues.

 "You know, speaking of birds, I read something interesting the other day," I mentioned as I swirled by glass.
-"They just released a study that found birds in the city are more afraid of women than men.
+"They just published a study that found birds in the city are more afraid of women than men.
 You'd think it'd be the other way around."

 "Who even pays for those studies?"
 Monica wondered.
 She surprised me by breaking off a piece of bread—Monica never ate bread—but it was only to crumble it up and sprinkle it near her chair.